Design & Technology

 Impact

-Impact is measured by analysing the quality of the children’s work and Blooms Assessment answers throughout the year, which is recorded at the end of each academic year.
+As designers children will develop skills and attributes they can use beyond school and into adulthood.
+Impact is measured by analysing the quality of the children’s work and answering Blooms Assessment answers throughout the year We use formative and summative assessment (through otrack teacher assessments) against national curriculum objectives and skills taught .
 We are continually checking the impact of teaching on learning, through lesson drop ins/observations, book and planning scrutinies and pupil and staff voices.
-The result of our curriculum is for children to: